ajmal017/Trading/README.md

 # Trading

 This codebase is targeted at anyone who wants to use Python and Data Analysis to trade equities.
-As time progresses the codebase will keep growing to add more and more functionalities.
-The code is being released under the MIT License which basically means that you can use it for any project - commercial and otherwise - as long as you maintain the license.

 Note: You need to setup your MySQL database.
 There are some hints on setting up the database in the creatingDB.sql file.